somethiiing/javascript-intro/README.md

 ### Running Code Locally
 I recommend a Mac (not a PC) for web development.
 If you're on a Mac, getting started is fairly simple.

 1. Install homebrew: https://brew.sh/
 2. Install NodeJS/NPM: `brew install node` OR (SOME PEOPLE HIGHLY RECOMMEND USING NODE VERSION MANAGER; Do one or the other.
 Not both.)
 [Node Version Manager](https://github.com/creationix/nvm)
 3. Now you can run your code by running `node [filename].js` in your terminal.
 If you have any console.logs, it will show up in the terminal.

 ### Testing your code
 1. Open up Google Chrome.
-2. Open up the Dev Tools (either through the options or hotkeys).
-Windows: ctrl + shift + i.
-Mac: command + shift + i
+2. Open up the Dev Tools (either through the options or hotkeys)
+  - Windows: ctrl + shift + i
+  - Mac: command + shift + i
 3. Go to the Console tab.
 4. Test your code!